-Blogger guilty over anti-Semitic songs
+YouTuber guilty over anti-Semitic songs

-Blogger Alison Chabloz guilty over anti-Semitic songs
+YouTuber Alison Chabloz guilty over anti-Semitic songs

-A blogger has been found guilty of broadcasting anti-Semitic songs on Youtube.
+A blogger has been found guilty of broadcasting anti-Semitic songs on YouTube.

 Alison Chabloz, 54, from Glossop, Derbyshire, wrote and performed three songs about Nazi persecution, including one about the young diarist Anne Frank.

-She claimed the Holocaust was "just a bunch of lies" in her songs.
+Chabloz claimed the Holocaust was "a bunch of lies" and referred to Auschwitz as a "theme park".

+She was warned she may be jailed at her sentencing on 14 June.
+There was scuffle outside court.

 Chabloz was convicted of two counts of sending an offensive, indecent or menacing message through a public communications network.

-She was further convicted of posting a third song on Youtube.
+She was further convicted of a third charge relating to a song on YouTube.

 District Judge John Zani, sitting at Westminster Magistrates' Court, said the offences were serious and "the custody threshold may well have been passed."